 Local Tunnel IP Address is the local tunnel IP Address and the corresponding subnet mask.
 Make sure that the remote endpoint has a different IP Address in the same subnet.

-GRE Responder Only This will only answer the packages and it does not have any influence on the tunnel status.
-The tunnel is always up in VT AIR.
+GRE Responder Only This will only answer the packages sent by the remote Tunnel endpoint device and it does not have any influence on the tunnel status.
+The tunnel is always considered to be up in VT AIR.
 Disable this option to also actively send GRE Keepalive Packets and set the interface to down if no response is received.

 GRE Interval The interval to send GRE keepalive packets to the remote address.